freeCodeCamp/guide/pages/docs/certificates-guide/create-a-bootstrap-headline/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Bootstrap Headline"
+title: "Create a Bootstrap Headline"
+parent: "certificates-guide"
 ---

 To create a headline in boostrap you will need to add the class `.text-primary`.